The Writings of Eloise Butler

 Often associated with this violet, on the sandy shores of ponds, is the white, Lance-leaved violet [Viola lanceolata], its leaves slender as grass blades - not at all like the typical, more or less rounded, violet leaf.
 Another favorite is the small, white violet of the bogs, much prized on account of its exquisite fragrance.

-In the second class are the Common yellow violet [Downy Yellow Violet, Viola pubescens] of the rich woodlands, the small very pale dog violet [Viola labradorica - old V. conspersa] and the Canadian violet [Viola canadensis].
+In the second class are the Common yellow violet [Downy Yellow Violet, Viola pubescens] of the rich woodlands, the small very pale dog violet of wet meadows [Viola labradorica - old V. conspersa] and the Canadian violet [Viola canadensis].
 The last named has the same habit as the yellow, but the petals of the flower are white and blotched with purplish pink.
 Besides pleasing the eye, the flowers are fragrant, and, in open places, bloom throughout the season, like its aristocratic sisters the cultivated pansies.

 Over twenty species of violets are found within the borders of the state, but the characters of some of these are based upon features that can be determined only by experts.